 It shouldn't be a surprise to suggest that gene expression can create same-sex attraction, because that's how opposite-sex attraction works.
 There are also interesting examples of genetically controlled sexual behavior in animals.
 Naked mole rats live in a colony of about 90 with one female queen that dominates a small handful of breeding males, then all other naked mole rats don't breed, they just work for the colony.
 Contrast that with the Cape mole rat, which lives solitary and breeds promiscuously with any other mole rat in sight.
 Both monogamous and promiscuous behavior, and varying degrees of libido are developed in nature to serve a purpose.

-There is a popular idea that sexual relations are moral as long all parties are consenting.
+There is a popular idea that sexual relations are moral as long as all parties are consenting.
 This view of sexual freedom is in conflict with traditional sexual morality, which says that sex is only appropriate in marriage, and divorce is discouraged.
 Thus a traditionally moral person would likely only be with one partner in their life, or possibly remain celibate if unable to contract marriage.

 This traditional approach has largely been discarded in lieu of a morality that encourages personal freedom and sees abstinence as unjust, restrictive and unnecessary.
 The foundations of traditional morality have been ripped apart by criticism, having been associated with the suppression of women and attached to religious dogma.
 To even suggest that abstinence should be recommended to youth is almost universally condemned as naive.
 Any imposition of a firm moral standard in regard to sex is countered with the refrain of, "Why don't you just mind your own business?"